Fulvestrant

 • Rashes.

 Also, various other side effects are associated with Fulvestrant medication.
-In case any side effects are noticed, it is advised to report it to the doctor immediately.
+If any side effects are noticed, report them to the doctor immediately.

 Dietary Alterations:

-There is no specific diet alteration needed when you are on Fulvestrant unless any changes are advised by the doctor.
-Patients can continue to have a regular healthy, and balanced diet.
+There is no specific dietary alteration needed when you are on Fulvestrant unless your doctor advises changes.
+Patients can continue to have a regular, healthy, and balanced diet.

-What Should Be Done if You Forgot a Dose?
+What Should Be Done if You Forget a Dose?

-If you missed visiting the doctor for the scheduled appointment for the dose, inform your doctor about it as early as possible.
+If you missed the scheduled appointment for the dose, inform your doctor as early as possible.

 What Should Be Done in Case of Fulvestrant Overdose?

 In case of any overdose, reach out to the poison control helpline.
-It is advised to call the emergency number immediately in case a patient has collapsed or is having breathlessness.
+It is advised to call the emergency number immediately in case a patient has collapsed or is experiencing breathlessness.

 How to Store Fulvestrant?